Khoury Academic Advising is here to help

 Transferring majors with Khoury

-If a student wishes to change their current Khoury major to a different Khoury major, students should complete the below Application for Change of Major and make an appointment with their current Khoury academic advisor.
+If a student wishes to change their current Khoury major to a different Khoury major, students should schedule an appointment with their current Khoury academic advisor.

 If you wish to transfer into Khoury, but do not meet the above criteria, you will remain in your current college as a transitional student.
 In addition to meeting with your home college advisor, we recommend meeting with a Khoury advisor to discuss academic plans, schedule classes, and create a transition plan as you work towards meeting the transfer criteria.